Table of Contents

 How cold is too cold to install PVC pipe?

-What is the difference between PVC and CPVC temperature ratings?
+What’s the real difference between PVC and CPVC temperature ratings?

 Understanding PVC pipe temperature ratings is critical for system longevity and safety.
 Standard PVC pipes safely handle temperatures up to 140°F (60°C) for continuous operation, with significant pressure derating as temperature increases.
 For applications involving hot water or temperatures exceeding 120°F, CPVC provides superior performance with ratings up to 200°F.